Source, Fallout, and Minneapolis

 So part of the reason I’ve written about the week is that it was a great week for both of us, spending time with a real mentor in a season of our lives in which we have few mentors, and watching the way a group we really believe in lives.
 The other part of the reason I’ve written is that I’d love to see the Source, and Peter, be a bit known among us emerging folks.
 Source is not well known among the emerging church, though it has similar values and passions.
 The deep experience in mission, spirituality, and justice that exists there is a deep well from which we can draw things to put into our own contexts.

 In light of that, I think there are great opportunities for different areas of the emerging church to begin learning from and talking with each other.
 Folks who have a deep love for theology can learn from and talk to folks who don’t think much about it.
-Folks with a deep love for liturgical smells and bells can learn from and talk to folks who paint in prayer rooms with spontaneous drum circles.6 And of course, folks with trendy black glasses can learn from and talk to folks with dreads.
+Folks with a deep love for liturgical smells and bells can learn from and talk to folks who paint in prayer rooms with spontaneous drum circles. ((It’s often genuinely hard for me to understand the appeal of liturgical structures, while it’s very easy for me to appreciate the spontaneous and charismatic, but I do see a lot of people that I respect who benefit from them, for example.))
+And of course, folks with trendy black glasses can learn from and talk to folks with dreads.

 Do you see these possibilities, and the vast number of others here?